api3dao/rsk-hackathon-starter/README.md

 1. Deploy an Airnode on RSK
 1. Make a request to the deployed Airnode in a contract

 You can skip the first step and use one of our partners deployed airnodes on RSK {insert link to these to be provided by Cam} by modifying src/parameters.js to reflect the new providerId and endpointId, as well as scripts/makeRequest.js with the new parameters for the api call and designated wallet (lines 24,25).
+See an example of these modifications at scripts/obp-example-request.js

 You can also call the CoinGecko example one we deployed on RSK testnet without making any code modifications.
 You are recommended to read the contents of the scripts as you run them, and read the entire readme before starting.

 For our easiest developer experience you can try calling our constantly updated bitcoin price feed by reading the state from getPrice() on the modified ExacmpleClient.sol contract called ExampleFeed.sol (deployed at 0x26EADbF82E93bab4344Cc3157487c49A4243990a on testnet).